dat-ecosystem-archive/DEPs/proposals/0000-http-pinning-service-api.md

 POST /logout    End a session.
 GET  /account   Get information about the account attached to the current session.
 ```

-Full documentation for this API should be made available at https://user-accounts-api.com.

 ## POST /login
 [user-accounts-api-post-login]: #user-accounts-api-post-login